prominenceai/deepstream-services-library/docs/proto-lib-azure.md

 ```bash
 az iot hub device-identity list --hub-name <hub-name>
 ```
 Or check from your Azure IoT Hub instance on the cloud.
-From your hub dashboard, select the **`IoT Edge`** item in the left menu pane, you should then seem your device listed in the main window.
+From your hub dashboard, select the **`IoT Edge`** item in the left menu pane, you should then see your device listed in the main window.

 ![](/Images/new-azure-iot-edge-device.png)